nvennin/test-www/documents/Manual_SVWCE_Quality_Manual.md

 |Item          |Details                                                                                    |
 |--------------|-------------------------------------------------------------------------------------------|
-|Purpose       |Detailing the Quality Management System (OMS) and activities applicable to the company
+|Purpose       |Detailing the Quality Management System (QMS) and activities applicable to the company
 |Department    |Quality                                                                                    |
 |Categorie     |GDP                                                                                        |